chris2511/meta-s6-rc/README.md

 ### Oneshots

-`S6RC_ONESHOTS` contains a space separated list of oneshot-names `S6RC_ONESHOT_%[ ]` declares properties with % replaced by a oneshot-name
+`S6RC_ONESHOTS` contains a space separated list of oneshot-names.
+`S6RC_ONESHOT_%[ ]` declares properties with % replaced by a oneshot-name

 Properties for oneshots are those documented in the [s6-rc-compile](https://skarnet.org/software/s6-rc/s6-rc-compile.html):